TheNotary/notes/ai/index.md

   - https://docs.wandb.ai/guides/integrations/composer#:~:text=Composer%20is%20a%20library%20for,composing%20many%20different%20enhancements%20easy.
 - Hugging Face accelerate

+## Model Formats and Quantization Algorithms

+There are several model formats.

+- GGML/ GPT-for-all / GPT4X / GPTJ
+- [GPTQ](https://arxiv.org/abs/2210.17323) - A one-shot weight quantization method, that is both highly-accurate and highly-efficient.
+This approach doubles the compression gains relative to previously-proposed one-shot quantization methods, preserving accuracy, allowing say 175 billion-parameter models inside a single GPU for generative inference.
+-

 ###### Sliding Window of Context, vanishing gradient problem

 - Input limited to 2048 tokens (sliding window of context).
 Everytime the model generates a token, it replaces the earliest token on the input.